IIIF/cookbook-recipes/recipe/0299-region/index.md

 When using the [IIIF Image API](https://iiif.io/api/image/) to retrieve only a region of a IIIF resource, the manifest uses a `selector` of type [ImageApiSelector](https://iiif.io/api/annex/openannotation/#iiif-image-api-selector) to pass the desired parameters to the IIIF Image service.
 When transmitting coordinates and dimensions for the region, note that the `region` property of the selector takes only those values, comma-separated, rather than the values in addition to a parameter type as the `FragmentSelector` uses.
 In addition, when using an Image service to retrieve your intended region of a IIIF resource, the Annotation `body` containing the resource is constructed as a [`SpecificResource`](https://www.w3.org/TR/annotation-model/#specific-resources) containing in turn a `source` with the resource's details.

-TO DO: [Note here that using the ImageAPI Selector means you can't use time regions or svg, using an svgselector or a fragment selector "which is out of scope for this recipe"
+The pattern implied by this recipe can be applied to pulling a temporal segment from a IIIF audio or video resource into a separate Manifest, or to grabbing a non-rectangular spatial region.
+The main difference is, in principle, the selector used to identify the temporal segment or non-rectangular spatial region.
+In the first case, you would need to use the `FragmentSelector` and in the second case, you would need to use the `SvgSelector`.
+Further discussion of these implementations,however, is out of scope for this recipe.

 This recipe brings into relief the polyvocality of the term "Annotation".
 On the one hand, the term and the IIIF construct refers to pulling in to a viewer a IIIF resource and placing it in a coordinate space.
 This sort of Annotation takes the `motivation` value of `painting`, using a metaphor from the arts to describe placing the resource onto a Canvas, and therefore are usually called "painting Annotations".
 On the other hand, the term can be used to refer to IIIF content that marks all or part of a Canvas and contributes additional data.
 Because these latter kind of Annotations can have multiple values for their `motivation` property, they are frequently labeled "non-painting Annotations" as a group.